Documentation Index

 Created (Green Badge)

-- Creating new resources
+- Creating new resources (data sources, integrations, widgets)

 Updated (Blue Badge)

-- Modifying existing settings
+- Modifying existing settings and configurations

-- Updating configurations
+- Updating secrets

 Deleted (Red Badge)

-- Removing resources
+- Removing resources (data sources, integrations, widgets)

-- Deleting data sources
+- Deleting secrets

 Detailed Log Information